aristocratos/btop/README.md

 sudo make uninstall
 ```

->to remove any object files
+>to remove any object files from source dir

 ```bash
 make clean
 ```

->to remove all object files, binaries and created directories
+>to remove all object files, binaries and created directories in source dir

 ```bash
 make distclean